flinguenheld/ocrp12/README.md

     user : epic_user
     user password : 01234

-Django will search the database on localhost with the port 5432.
+Django will search the database on *localhost* with the port *5432*.
 You can change this behaviour in the settings files.

 Here an example to create a new database :